 Compute the maximum number of OFDM symbols over all users NSYMSmax=maxiuserNSYMS iuser for iuser = 1, 2, …, Nuser.

-Update the number of OFDM symbols at step d) in 29.6.9.2.3 as NSYMS iuser=NSYMSmax for iuser = 1, 2, …, Nuser.
+Update the number of OFDM symbols at step e) in 29.6.9.2.3 as NSYMS iuser=NSYMSmax for iuser = 1, 2, …, Nuser.
 Update the number of pad bits for the iuserth user, NSYM_PAD iuser, accordingly.